MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

 #Conclusion

-In this step you have learned more about how rows and sections compose the content of a Table View.
+In this step, you learned more about how rows and sections compose the content of a table view.
 You have also learned how to display section headers.

 In the next step we will improve these headers, by displaying the amount of time that has passed since a post has been created.
 You will also learn how to install a third-party library to help us with that feature.